flymeover/IUHM/README.md

 [Scene Flow Data]

+Dataset for pretrain
 Users can download data, modify the test code according to the saved path, and run it. https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html

 [Tomato Greenhouse Data]

+Dataset for retrain and evaluation
 Users can download it from the following path: https://drive.google.com/drive/folders/1C9imrSk1bZTLQYUEmxgvCfZMEFtMwPLn?usp=sharing

 [Result]

 The proposed model, IUHM surpasses existing models such as geometry and context network (GC-Net) and pyramid stereo matching network (PSMNet) in terms of disparity prediction accuracy and computational speed, consuming less than one-third of the memory in tomato greenhouse dataset.

 ![image](https://github.com/user-attachments/assets/42829cbc-ad43-45d8-81a6-cf1901588931)